 We have no products approved for commercial sale, have not generated any revenue from product sales to date and we are not and may never be profitable.
 We have incurred losses in each year since commencing operations, and we expect to incur significant operating losses in 2023 and over the next several years.
-As of June 30, 2023, we had an accumulated deficit of \$667.5 million, and we expect our accumulated deficit will continue to increase over time.
+As of September 30, 2023, we had an accumulated deficit of \$696.3 million, and we expect our accumulated deficit will continue to increase over time.

 We have an active discovery research group and have spent significant resources to fund R&D of multiple pipeline programs.
-We recently have been focusing most of our execution efforts and resources on our solid tumor oncology programs, NGM707, NGM831, NGM438 and NGM120, as our research, development, clinical trial and related activities continue.
-While we will opportunistically consider BD Arrangements to advance development of these programs, we have been continuing to invest our resources in their development even in the absence of BD Arrangements.
+We recently have been focusing most of our execution efforts and resources on our solid tumor oncology programs, NGM707, NGM831, NGM438 and NGM120.
+While we will consider BD Arrangements to advance development of these programs, we have been continuing to invest our resources in their development even in the absence of BD Arrangements.